masteringmodernpayments/book/callbacks.md

 end
 ```

 The `stripe_event` method contacts Stripe and asks for event details.
-The `event_method` method generates
+The `event_method` method generates a symbol that we can use in the controller to dispatch the event to a handler based on its type.

 ## Controller